The Daily Telegraph (Sydney)

-The Daily Telegraph, nicknamed The Tele, is an Australian tabloid newspaper published by Nationwide News Pty Limited (NWN), a subsidiary of News Corp Australia, itself a subsidiary of News Corp.
+The Daily Telegraph is an Australian tabloid newspaper published by Nationwide News Pty Limited (NWN), a subsidiary of News Corp Australia, itself a subsidiary of News Corp.
 It is published Monday through Saturday and is available throughout Sydney, across most of regional and remote New South Wales, the Australian Capital Territory and South East Queensland.

-A 2013 poll conducted by Essential Research found that the Telegraph was Australia's least-trusted major newspaper, with 49% of respondents citing "a lot of" or "some" trust in the paper.
-Amongst those ranked by Nielsen, the Telegraphs website is the sixth most popular Australian news website with a unique monthly audience of 2,841,381 readers.
+A 2013 poll conducted by Essential Research found that The Daily Telegraph was Australia's least-trusted major newspaper, with 49% of respondents citing "a lot of" or "some" trust in the paper.
+Amongst those ranked by Nielsen, The Daily Telegraphs website is the sixth most popular Australian news website, with a unique monthly audience of 2,841,381 readers.